 Grey could feel a little cold, but if you mix it with rich textures: knotty, warm-colored wood, slubby linens, stroke-able velvet, you'll create a warm, welcoming feel.
 Loving how the sofa is color-matched to the walls here for a space-enhancing feel.

 The living room in this gorgeous renovated home in Shrewsbury uses grey to a calming effect

 27. Choose light flooring in a dark grey living room

-Dark grey colour schemes for living rooms always work best if you choose a lighter flooring – lighter wooden flooring to be precise.
+Dark grey color schemes for living rooms always work best if you choose a lighter flooring – lighter wooden flooring to be precise.
 These cheapest options is to go for a laminate version or vinyl – Harvey Maria has some gorgeous really realistic wood effect luxury vinyl that is a fraction of the price than solid wood flooring.
-Pop down a rug to cosy up the room, plus some bright prints and greenery that will pop against that dark backdrop.
+Pop down a rug to cozy up the room, plus some bright prints and greenery that will pop against that dark backdrop.

 28. Mix grey with warm browns